DeskDown/NMT/README.md

 Even when the helping target language is not one of the target languages of our concern, the multistage fine-tuning process provided 3–9 BLEU score gains over a simple one-to-one model.

-## Tokenizers
+## Tokenizer and Seq2Seq Models

 Tokenizing the low resource asian languages is also a critical task.
 These languages are very different in terms of their syntax and might not follow the same *space* or *punctuation* rules as other languages.
 On top of that, every Hugging face translation model comes with its own tokenizer, which was used during pre-training of that model.
 Using any other model will completely demolish the pre-training knowledge of NMT model.
 To overcome this hurdle, we used a *teacher* tokenizer to tokenize ALT dataset training sentences.
 The tokens were later saved and added to the *student* tokenizer's vocabulary.
-As the teacher we used *facebook/mbart-large-50-one-to-many-mmt* from HF Hub.
+As the teacher we used *facebook/mbart-large-50-one-to-many-mmt* from HF models hub.
 The *student* tokenizer was always the one which was used to pretrain the desired model.

-Our implementation is available [here](./make_tokens.py)
+Our implementation for tokens generation is available [here](./make_tokens.py)

 ## Training